 Recurrent nosebleeds may also happen if your child has a nose-picking problem.
 Frequent nose picking can make the lining of the nose irritated and expose the blood vessels, which then tend to rupture very easily.

 Diagnosis of nosebleeds includes a thorough physical examination to determine the underlying cause.
 A specially lighted scope will be used to check the insides of the nose, and a complete medical history should be provided to the doctor.
-Based on the physical examination, the doctor will determine the seriousness of the condition and the need for imaging or lab tests like CT scans and allergy tests.
+Based on the physical examination, the doctor will determine the seriousness of the condition and the need for imaging like Xrays or CT scan or lab tests like blood tests and allergy tests.

 Treating Child Nose Bleeding

 Common nosebleeds can be stopped by applying direct pressure to the nose or to the bridge of the nose.
 In case of bleeds that don’t stop soon, you can apply ice to the bridge of the nose to decrease blood flow or use nasal sprays that shrink the blood vessels for a while.

 Here are some of the best ways to treat recurrent nosebleeds in children.

 - Using humidifiers or vaporisers in the bedroom of your child can add moisture to the air and prevent drying of the nasal mucosa.